PHUMA: Physically Reliable Humanoid Locomotion Dataset: Abstract

 \section{Abstract}

 Motion imitation is a promising approach for humanoid locomotion, enabling agents to acquire humanlike behaviors.
 Existing methods typically rely on high-quality motion capture datasets such as AMASS, but these are scarce and expensive, limiting scalability and diversity.
-Recent studies attempt to scale data collection by converting large-scale internet videos, exemplified by Humanoid-X. However, they often introduce physical artifacts such as floating, penetration, and foot skating, which hinder stable imitation.
-In response, we introduce \textbf{PHUMA}, a \textbf{P}hysically-grounded \textbf{HUMA}noid locomotion dataset that leverages human video at scale, while addressing physical artifacts through careful data curation and physics-constrained retargeting.
-PHUMA enforces joint limits, ensures ground contact, and eliminates foot skating, producing motions that are both large-scale and physically reliable.
-We evaluated \datasetname~in two sets of conditions: (i) imitation of unseen motion from self-recorded test videos and (ii) path following with pelvis-only guidance.
-In both cases, \datasetname-trained policies outperform Humanoid-X and AMASS, achieving significant gains in imitating diverse motions.
+Recent studies attempt to scale data collection by converting large-scale internet videos, exemplified by Humanoid-X. However, they often suffer from physical artifacts such as floating, penetration, and foot skating, which hinder stable imitation.
+To address this, we introduce \textbf{PHUMA}, a \textbf{P}hysically Reliable \textbf{HUMA}noid locomotion dataset produced by a two-stage pipeline combining physics-aware curation and physics-constrained retargeting, aggregating both motion capture and internet video into a physically reliable, 73-hour corpus.
+On motion tracking benchmarks, PHUMA-trained policies achieve higher success rates than those trained on AMASS and Humanoid-X, and successfully transfer zero-shot to a real Unitree G1.
 The code is available at \href{https://davian-robotics.github.io/PHUMA}{\textit{https://davian-robotics.github.io/PHUMA}}.